 In December 2014, The Co-operative Bank failed the Bank of England stress tests.
 In the following three years, The Co-operative Bank underwent two liability management exercises, which led to a substantially higher Common Equity Tier 1 (CET1) ratio, and in the creation of a new holding company, The Co-operative Bank Holdings Limited, which owns 100% of the The Co-operative Bank's shares.
-The largest shareholders of the holding are private equity firms and hedge funds; the main shareholder of the previous holding, The Co-operative Bank or in The Co-operative Bank Holding Limited.
+The largest shareholders of the holding are private equity firms and hedge funds; the main shareholder of the previous holding, The Co-operative Group, no longer has a stake in The Co-operative Bank or in The Co-operative Bank Holding Limited.